 It can become a serious headache though, posting classified ads or even asking around to see if anyone is interested.
 And even when you do find a potential buyer, they usually try to hit you with a low ball offer to trade you something you don’t even want.

-That’s when you may start to think — “does Guitar Center buy used gear?”.
+That’s when you may start to think — “does Guitar Center buy guitars and used gear?”.
 The answer is, yes!
 It’s a quick and easy way to make some cash or get store credit for your next guitar, bass, or amp.

 But how much can you really get for your gear, and will it be worth it?
 After all, they will want to make money off of it too when they eventually resell it.
 Let’s take a look at what to expect from a Guitar Center trade-in.